osquery/osquery/docs/wiki/installation/cli-flags.md

 ## Shell-only flags

-Most of the shell flags are self-explainitory and are adapted from the SQLite shell.
-Refer the shell's ".help" command for details and explainations.
+Most of the shell flags are self-explanatory and are adapted from the SQLite shell.
+Refer to the shell's ".help" command for details and explanations.

-We have added a `--json` switch to output rows as a JSON list.
+We have added the `--json` switch to output rows as a JSON list.